-Finding a good, natural, holistic shampoo is not that easy as it may sounds.
-That’s why i am super excited to show you one of my all-time-favorite, all-natural shampoos: the amazing, ayurvedic.
+Finding a good, mild shampoo is not that easy as it may sounds.
+Especially if you want it to be sulfate free, silicone free and even alcohol free.
+That’s why i am super excited to show you one of my all time favorite, all-natural shampoos: the amazing, ayurvedic shampoo: khadi amla shampoo.
 I have been testing this shampoo for a while now (well actually for over 2 years) and i am still in love with it.
 It boosts fine hair, adds a brilliant shine and gives long lasting volume.
+The recipe is very mild and it only contains natural ingredients.
+I feel like khadi approaches haircare in a more holisitc way.
+It cleans very gentle and smells quite unique.

 Amazing ingridients for amazing hair!

 I have been looking for good, natural beauty-products for over 2 years now and there are still few products that I totally fall for.
-The Khadi Amla Shampoo was one of the firsts all-natural shampoos i bought, because of it’s great ingredients.
-And there is simply nothing i would change about this shampoo.
-On the package are some of the many things i appreciate listed:
+The Khadi Amla Shampoo was one of the firsts all-natural shampoos i bought.
+I was researching ingredients and this shampoo has great ones.
+Just to name a few highlights:

 - Pure herbal infusions/decoctions